Best tablet for students 2024

 Reasons to avoid

 If you just need a basic tablet to help with note-taking, research, or just to relax with a movie after studying, the Fire HD 10 is a solid choice.
 This 2023 revision has a reasonably powerful SoC with an octa-core CPU from Mediatek paired with 3GB of RAM that should be plenty for most tasks outside of gaming.
-It all looks nice and sharp on the 10.1-inch IPS display running at 1920x1200, a comfortable 16:10 resolution.
+It looks nice and sharp on the 10.1-inch IPS display running at 1920x1200, a comfortable 16:10 resolution.

 This tablet comes with 32GB or 64GB of storage for files and apps, which isn't much, so it's a good idea to grab one of the best microSD cards for Android right away.
 Even with the price of a 128GB or 256GB microSD card factored in, the Fire HD 10 is still a phenomenal value.
-If you opt to download a few videos to watch on the bus or just want a large display for your favorite pictures, the extra space will be well worth it.
+If you download a few videos to watch on the bus or just want a large display of your favorite pictures, the extra space will be well worth it.

 Best E Ink tablet